Devcyclops/password_validator/README.md

 # password_validator
-A password validator module for python apps(web, desktop and cmd)
+A password validator package for python apps(web, desktop and cmd)